-In 2021, FCR convened a TCFD Working Group made up of executive and senior leadership team members from across business functions, The Working Group undertook a facilitated process of conducting a scenario analysis to assess the potential impacts of climate-related risks and opportunities on our business and portfolio.
-The objectives were to build foundational knowledge as it relates to the interconnectedness of GHG emissions reductions, climate risk management and scenario analysis, to assess the magnitude of climaterelated risks and opportunities in two possible climate futures, and to evaluate the risks and opportunities that could potentially impact FCR's business and financial performance.
+In 2021, FCR convened a TCFD Working Group made up of Executive and Senior Leadership Team members from across business functions, to undertake a facilitated process of conducting a scenario analysis to assess the potential impacts of climate-related risks and opportunities on our business and portfolio.
+The objectives were to build foundational knowledge as it relates to the interconnectedness of GHG emissions reductions, climate risk management and scenario analysis, to assess the magnitude of climate-related risks and opportunities in two possible climate futures, and to evaluate the risks and opportunities that could potentially impact FCR's business and financial performance.

 Climate-related risks and opportunities relevant for FCR were identified from established climate literature and guidance, including the TCFD recommendations.
 Physical risks were validated using regionally specific climate projections published in Canada's Changing Climate Report (2019), whereas transition risks considered Canada's current climate policy commitments (i.e., carbon pricing policy plans, municipal building requirements), and relevant climate literature.
-The FCR TCFD Working Group selected two well-established climate scenarios (IEA Sustainable Development Scenario and IPCC RCP 8.5) representing divergent futures; one where aggressive climate action limits warming to 2°C, and the second based on a "business-as-usual" scenario where climate change is unabated and warming increases by over 4°C by the end of the century.
+The FCR TCFD Working Group selected two well-established climate scenarios (IEA Sustainable Development Scenario and IPCC RCP 8.5) representing divergent futures; one where aggressive climate action limits warming to $2^{\circ}$ C, and the second based on a "business-as-usual" scenario where climate change is unabated and warming increases by over $4^{\circ}$ C by the end of the century.